ahmadaghazadeh/BaseKnowledge/c-sharp/c-sharp.md

 |Serializable|This attribute signifies that the field of the serializable class can be serialized.|
 |ThreadStatic|This attribute indicates that there is a unique static field value for each thread.|
 |DllImport|This attribute indicates that the method is a static entry point as shown by the unmanaged DLL.|

+### Custom Attributes
+* Custom attributes can be created in C# for attaching declarative information to methods, assemblies, properties, types, etc. in any way required.